- Search The Registry

 *On this date in 1980, Black Entertainment Television (BET) was launched.
 This is an American cable television channel targeting African American audiences.

-It is owned by the Viacom CBS Domestic Media Networks unit of Viacom CBS via BET Networks and has offices in New York City, Los Angeles, Chicago and was formerly headquartered in Washington, D.C.
+It is owned by the Viacom CBS Domestic Media Networks unit of Viacom CBS via BET Networks.
+It has offices in New York City, Los Angeles, and Chicago and was formerly headquartered in Washington, D.C.
 As of February 2015, approximately 88,255,000 American households (75.8% of households with television) receive the channel.

 In 2001, the network lost its status as a black-owned business when it was bought by media conglomerate Viacom for $3 billion.
-In 2005, Johnson retired from the network, turning over his titles of president and chief executive officer to former BET vice president Debra L. Lee.
+In 2005, Johnson retired from the network, turning over his president and chief executive officer to former BET vice president Debra L. Lee.
 By 2007, the network had launched two more music-oriented networks, BET Hip-Hop and BET Gospel.
-BET also launched a batch of original programming by this time and town hall-style discussion shows Hip Hop vs. America.
-In March 2017, president of programming Stephen Hill and executive vice president of original programming Zola Mashariki both stepped down.
-Connie Orlando, senior vice president of Specials, Music Programming, and News was named the interim president of programming.
+BET also launched a batch of original programming by this time, and town hall-style discussion shows Hip Hop vs. America.
+In March 2017, the president of programming Stephen Hill and the executive vice president of original programming Zola Mashariki both stepped down.
+Connie Orlando, senior vice president of Specials, Music Programming, and News, was named the interim president of programming.

 In July 2017, Viacom signed the new film, and television development deals with Tyler Perry following the expiration of his existing pact with Discovery Inc. in 2019.
 As part of this deal, Perry would produce The Oval and Sistas for BET and co-own the network's newly launched streaming service, BET+.